Use case #0003

 BeforeBusiness hours — settlement file processed by 07:44 · Collections team sees accurate CBS data when they arrive at 09:00

-0Manual postings required for standard transactions — all 2,041 successful NACH collections posted automatically
+0Manual postings required for standard transactions — all 2,041 successful ACH collections posted automatically

 Interest firstPayment application order — interest before principal before penal · Consistent per amortisation schedule for every account